waldner/Firefox-RunWith/README.md

 After importing, save the configuration.

-Now go to a webpage, right-click on a link, selection or image, and you should see the corresponding RunWith menu entry.
+Now go to a webpage, right-click on a link, selection or image (or on any point in the page), and you should see the corresponding RunWith menu entry.
 If you run it, you will see our `/tmp/test.sh` being run and writing its output to `/tmp/output.txt`.
 Of course this is just a silly example.

 ## Detailed explanation